 Perhaps one of the greatest kindnesses a parent can do for a child is to maintain a thoughtful relationship with the child’s other parent.
 Experts inform us that the most damaging aspect of divorce for children comes from parental opposition and animus.
 Such discord often reverberates with children long after the legal action is final.
 A workable relationship between parents is, in fact, primarily for the benefit of the children.

 Many couples find that, over time and with changed circumstances, the terms of their divorce need to be revisited.
 When ex-spouses have good working relationships, making future changes can be peaceable.

-We are here to support our clients through their divorce and throughout the years ahead; as children grow, employment or finances change, and adjustments to divorce agreements are needed.
+Alexander Mediation Group supports clients through their divorce and throughout the years ahead; as children grow, employment or finances change, and adjustments to divorce agreements are needed.
 Mediation offers a problem solving approach whatever the terrain of the road ahead.
 Our clients need never face post-divorce challenges alone.
 We remain available.
 Click here to learn more about post-divorce mediation.